visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["nothing", "anything", "something", "no one"],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "صحيح! 'something' تستخدم في الجمل الإيجابية عندما لا نعرف الشيء بالتحديد.",
+                        correct: "Correct! 'something' is used in positive sentences when we don't know the specific thing.",
-                        wrong: "خطأ. something (شيء ما) تستخدم في الجمل الإيجابية، anything (أي شيء) في الجمل المنفية والاستفهامية.",
+                        wrong: "Wrong. something (something) is used in positive sentences, anything (anything) in negative and interrogative sentences.",
-                        grammar: "كلمات غير محددة: something (في الجمل الإيجابية), anything (في النفي والاستفهام), nothing (لا شيء)",
+                        grammar: "Indefinite words: something (in positive sentences), anything (in negation and questions), nothing (nothing)",
-                        example: "مثال: I want something to drink.
+                        example: "Example: I want something to drink.
 Do you want anything?
 I have nothing to say."
                     }
                 },
                 {